 Ensure the connector to the mic-pack is locking to prevent falling damage.

 Buy a headset microphone with specific moisture ingress prevention to avoid sweat or other water elements damaging the internal wiring.

 Compare direct specification, not brand names or costs.

 If you’re looking for budget microphones under £90, be aware that you may sacrifice some comfort or longevity.

 If you're buying a high-end headmic above £150 make sure you have a good look at the specs to see what you're really paying for.

 Always make sure you protect and use it properly to make your investment worthwhile.

-Of course, we've used our experience within the fitness industry to build out own range of fitness-specific headset microphones.
-If you'd like to find out more about those, check out the Active Pro Series or browse all our headsets here.
+Of course, we've used our experience within the fitness industry to build our own range of fitness-specific headset microphones.
+If you'd like to find out more about those, check out all our headsets here.